doclegg05/Tothub/replit.md

-# Daycare Management System
+# KidSign Pro - Enhanced Daycare Management System

 ## Overview

-This is a comprehensive daycare management system built with a React frontend and Express.js backend.
-The application manages children enrollment, staff scheduling, attendance tracking, and compliance monitoring with West Virginia daycare ratio requirements.
-It features a modern UI built with shadcn/ui components and uses PostgreSQL with Drizzle ORM for data persistence.
+This is a comprehensive daycare management system built with a React frontend and Express.js backend, enhanced with competitor-inspired features from Brightwheel, Procare, Lillio, and Kangarootime.
+The application now includes advanced attendance tracking with photo capture, parent communication systems, enhanced child profiles with medical information, billing integration (QuickBooks ready), and role-based access control.
+It features multi-state compliance support for all 50 US states and uses PostgreSQL with Drizzle ORM for data persistence.

+## Recent Changes (January 2025)

+- ✓ Enhanced database schema with competitor-inspired features (medical info, billing, messaging)
+- ✓ Added Enhanced Check-In page with photo capture and mood tracking
+- ✓ Created Parent Communication system with messaging and media sharing
+- ✓ Implemented role-based access control foundation
+- ✓ Added billing system structure for QuickBooks integration
+- ✓ Enhanced child profiles with allergies, immunizations, and medical notes
+- ✓ Updated navigation to include new enhanced features

 ## User Preferences